zhuowei/Xenologer/README.md

 Maps: use the XE5 version for now. http://zhuoweizhang.net/Xenologer/xe5/glassmaps-modded.apk

-Setup: use the XE5 version for now. http://zhuoweizhang.net/Xenologer/xe5/glasssetup-modded.apk This one's been modified so that instead of scanning a barcode, it uses the existing Google Account to setup and then force closes.

 ### Glass apps that won't be converted

 Hangouts: crashes on Android 4.2 due to a change in the underlying Android code.